cyanit/Bitwig-Studio-Presets/README.md

 Also avalible here: https://gum.co/bitwig-studio-presets

 ## Info
 These are all presets I submitted to the monthly preset competition + a few more that are a bit smaller.
 If you have questions or ideas for improvements, don´t hesitate to ask me.
-You can find me on the Bitwig Community Discord, im almost always online (.
-Leo .).
+You can find me on the Bitwig Community Discord, im almost always online (Leo).
 These are intended for beginner and mediocre users that want more (different) sounds.
 If you make music with them, I´ll be happy if you let me know.
 Im interested in what you created!
+Compatibility info: Depending on their age, they require v2.2, v2.3 or v2.4 and upwards.

 ## Synths (FM-4/Phase-4/Polysynth)